FIVE MOST SURPRISING FINDS

 The Bottom Line

 Colorism is not a side issue.
-It is the operational replica of white supremacy, running inside the house that white supremacy built, maintained by the people it was designed to destroy.
-The hierarchy persists because those who benefit from it refuse to dismantle the system that privileges them, while those it harms are told to keep quiet for the sake of “unity.”
+It is the operational copy of white supremacy, running inside the house that white supremacy built, maintained by the people it was designed to destroy.
+The hierarchy persists because those who benefit from it refuse to dismantle the system that privileges them.
+Those it harms are told to keep quiet for the sake of “unity.”
 That silence is the shield.
 Every year we spend refusing to name it is another year of dark-skinned Black children absorbing the message that they are worth less — not from the enemy outside, but from the family within.